Francisco de Oliveira Rebouças Neto

 ORGAPE(Organização de Apoio aos Pequenos Empreendimentos do

-This profile was prepared when Francisco de Oliveira Rebouças Neto was elected to the Ashoka Fellowship in 2001.
+This description of Francisco de Oliveira Rebouças Neto's work was prepared when Francisco de Oliveira Rebouças Neto was elected to the Ashoka Fellowship in 2001.

 The New Idea